Standalone Financial Planning (SFP)

 Your Financial Plan Documents

 Your Financial Plan is not one single reference document, because good financial planning is never a one-size-fits-all endeavor.
 Your plan will be custom-crafted specifically for you, and you will be walking away with the physical fruits of all the hard work you and your planner put in.
-These deliverables include documents, spreadsheets, and video recordings of all meetings (please note: specific Financial Planning Binder items are “as applicable” depending on which modules were required by the Client).
+These deliverables include documents, spreadsheets, and video recordings of all meetings (please note: specific provided items are “as applicable” depending on which modules were required by the Client).

 Typical documents for your Financial Plan can include (but are not limited to):